-Safe forced landing: Unavoidable landing or ditching with a reasonable expectancy of no injuries to persons in the aircraft or on the surface.
+Safe forced landing means unavoidable landing or ditching with a reasonable expectancy of no injuries to persons in the aircraft or on the surface.

-Safety management system.
-A systematic approach to managing safety, including the necessary organizational structures, accountabilities, policies and procedures.
+Safety management system means a systematic approach to managing safety, including the necessary organizational structures, accountabilities, policies and procedures.

-Safety programme.
-An integrated set of Directives and activities aimed at improving safety
+Safety programme means an integrated set of Directives and activities aimed at improving safety.

-Specific approval.
-An approval which is documented in the Operations Specifications for commercial air transport operations or in the list of specific approvals for non-commercial operations.
+Specific approval means an approval which is documented in the Operations Specifications for commercial air transport operations or in the list of specific approvals for non-commercial operations.